What I've learned from growing dozens of Venus Fly Traps.

 All the references recommended removing blackened traps and leaves as soon as they form.
 This rotting away of used traps and leaves is normal.
 They also recommended avoiding triggering the traps to close as entertainment.
 Repeatedly doing so weakens the plant.

 A 4 inch plastic or glazed ceramic pot is a good size for one plant.
 Non-porous materials are preferred over porous ones like clay because they don't lose as much moister to evaporation through the sides.
 One reference stated that Fly Trap roots can get quite long while another claimed they only get a few inches long.
-This is one area I hope to research for myself.
+More recent studies have verified that Venus Fly Trap roots can grow up to seven inches long.
+As of 2015 more and more growers are recommending individual plants be grow in small tree seedling pots, which are 4 x 4 x 9 inches, though 5 x 5 x 6 inch pots do well and are more readily available.

 The plant should receive 3-6 hours of bright sunlight a day.
 Again, be careful of direct sunlight if the plant is in an enclosure like a terrarium because temperatures can get high enough to cook the plant.
 If Fly Traps are grow under fluorescent lights, they should be 4-7 inches above the plant and left on for 12-16 hours a day during the summer growth period.
 Ten to 12 hours a day for Spring and 8-10 hours for Fall should help the plant stay on track with its natural cycle and encourage it to go dormant in winter.